Batemans Bay Regional Aquatic, Arts and Leisure Centre

 - an arts and cultural centre with a large flexible, flat floor auditorium with retractable seating for up to 500 people, dressing rooms, green room and storage, gallery/exhibition space and storage, rehearsal/ dance studio/ music room, ‘wet’ arts workshop space and storage (for pottery, painting, etc), ‘dry’ arts workshop space and storage (for drawing, textiles, etc), meeting and multi-purpose rooms and amenities.

 - shared facilities including a foyer, café, visitor information service and associated retail (relocated from existing Visitor Info Centre and Community Centre), administration offices, and plant and support services.

-We aim to start construction early in 2020 to have the centre open for summer 2021.
+We aim to start construction in 2020 to have the centre open for summer 2022.
 The build is planned so Batemans Bay Pool will only be closed for one swimming season once work is underway.

 In January and February 2019, we asked community members to tell us what they think about three different concept layouts for the centre.
-Feedback will be provided to the project architects to consider when preparing a final design, which is likely to be a hybrid of the three concept layouts.
+Feedback has been provided to the architects appointed to design the centre, who are currently working on a final design.

 For more information, please contact Lindsay Usher, Director Planning and Sustainability Services: